2008 Pacific hurricane season: Tropical Storm Julio

-A tropical wave moved off Africa on August 6, first spawning Tropical Storm Fay in the Atlantic before continuing into the eastern Pacific on August 17.
-It began to organize several days later, leading to the formation of a tropical depression by 12:00 UTC on August 23; six hours later, it intensified into Tropical Storm Julio.
+A tropical wave moved off Africa on August 6, first spawning Tropical Storm Fay in the Atlantic.
+It continued into the eastern Pacific on August 17, and began to organize several days later.
+Tropical Depression Eleven-E formed around 12:00 UTC on August 23, located about 345 miles (555 km) south-southeast of the southern tip of the Baja California Peninsula.
+Six hours later, it intensified into Tropical Storm Julio.
 An area of high pressure over Mexico directed the nascent cyclone north-northwest, while moderate upper-level winds prevented Julio from strengthening beyond 50 mph.
 Around 00:00 UTC on August 25, the storm made landfall approximately 40 mi west-southwest of La Paz, Baja California Sur, with winds of 45 mph.
 Slow weakening occurred as Julio entered the Gulf of California, and it fell to tropical depression intensity around 00:00 UTC on August 26 before degenerating to a remnant low eighteen hours later.
 The low drifted east before dissipating on the coast of mainland Mexico by 12:00 UTC on August 27.

-As Julio made landfall, it produced lightning and locally heavy rainfall, which left more than a dozen communities isolated due to flooding.
-The flooding damaged several houses and killed one person.
+Tropical storm warnings and watches were issued for southern portions of the Baja California peninsula.
+Prior to Julio making landfall, more than 2,500 families in susceptible areas left their homes to storm shelters.
+As Julio made landfall, it produced lightning and locally heavy rainfall, which killed one person.
+The floods left more than a dozen communities isolated and damaged several houses.
 Winds were generally light, although strong enough to damage a few electrical poles and small buildings.
+More than 39 sections of a highway were damaged.
+A state of emergency was declared in three municipalities following the storm.
+More than 70,000 residents were left isolated.
+In Mulegé, residents sought refuge on the rooftops of homes.
+Fifteen schools were flooded, affecting over 170,000 students.
+However, the Los Cabos Municipality, rainfall from the storm was considered beneficial, helping replenish aquifers.
+In Chihuahua, 16 neighborhoods and 200 homes were flooded.
+More than 40 vehicles and 23 people were swept away by floodwaters.
+Two deaths were reported in the state.
+A bridge collapsed, cutting off a highway that led to Parral.
 Moisture from Julio developed thunderstorms across Arizona, including one near Chandler which produced winds of 75 mph; the storm damaged ten small planes at Chandler Municipal Airport, as well as a hangar.
 The storms also dropped light rainfall, reaching over 1 in in Gilbert, which caused flooding on Interstate 17.
+Strong winds downed three utility poles.